-This unprecedented data sprawl means that data is stored in every nook and cranny of enterprises’ IT infrastructures.
-As data volume and variety continues to grow, resources become more ineffective because data and information assets are harder to find.
+This unprecedented data sprawl means that data is stored in every nook and cranny of enterprises’ IT infrastructure.
+As data volume and variety continue to grow, resources become more ineffective because data and information assets are harder to find.
 No one knows which files contain personally identifiable information (PII), information about particular projects, intellectual property (IP), or other valuable or regulated content.
 As a result, organizations struggle to protect information adequately, comply with legal mandates, weed out duplicate and redundant data, and empower employees to find the content they need to do their jobs.

-Based on its prediction, the report urges CEOs to act now to ensure their data strategy is focused on storing data in small sets (categories) according to their business impact — rather than trying to analyze and use anything and everything.
+Based on this prediction, the report urges CEOs to act now to ensure their data strategy is focused on storing data in small sets (categories) according to business impact, rather than trying to analyze anything and everything.
 In other words, the more data organizations have to manage, the more data classification becomes a critical necessity.
 However, companies must first know what data they have and where it is stored before being able to classify and protect it.

 According to Splunk’s State of Dark Data report, 55% of all data collected by companies is dark data.
-Within this category lies two subcategories — data that they know has been captured, but do not know how to use, and data that they are not even sure with certainty that they have.
-Further, 85% of companies say they are not using dark data, because they do not have the tools to find it, capture it, and analyze it.
+Within this category lies two subcategories — data that they know has been captured but don’t know how to use, and data that they are not even certain that they have.
+Further, 85% of companies say they are not using dark data, because they do not have the tools to find it, capture it and analyze it.

 When companies do not know where all the sensitive data is stored, they cannot be confident they are complying with consumer data protection measures.
 At the same time, data that is misused or improperly protected makes businesses vulnerable to legal action or theft from hackers.

 Due to the large amount of data that companies collect and create on a given day, manually discovering data throughout their enterprise is an insurmountable task.
 Instead, companies must look to automating their data discovery efforts.

-Automated data discovery and inventory tools work by scanning endpoints or corporate network assets to identify resources that could contain sensitive information, such as hosts, database columns and rows, web applications, storage networks, and file shares.
+Automated data discovery and inventory tools work by scanning endpoints or corporate network assets to identify resources that could contain sensitive information, such as hosts, database columns and rows, web applications, storage networks and file shares.
 Sophisticated systems can find data located in all file types, including .doc, .xls, .pdf, .txt, .ppt, .zip, csv, and .xml, among many others.

 Similar to data discovery, companies face hurdles when it comes to classifying the sensitive data they are able to find.
 Data is inextricably linked to other pieces of data (such as a person’s name tied to an address and a purchase order) and companies need to process data for different purposes (such as marketing and shipping) in different capacities.
-Companies must also follow a consumer’s request to opt-out of certain data processing measures but still retain that same data for legal reasons or other legitimate purposes.
-With large data sets, classifying data manually for any of the above scenarios would be next to impossible for almost any organization.
+Companies must also follow a consumer’s request to opt out of certain data processing measures but still retain that same data for legal reasons or other legitimate purposes.
+With large data sets, classifying data manually for any of the above scenarios would be near impossible for almost any organization.

 Organizations often struggle with their data classification programs because they approach them mostly as manual processes.
-But classifying data manually is simply too labor-intensive, time-consuming, and error-prone to be a practical solution for all but the smallest companies.
+But classifying data manually is simply too labor-intensive, time-consuming and error-prone to be a practical solution for all but the smallest companies.
 In particular, manual data classification suffers from the following issues:

-- Failure — As users realize that data is not classified correctly, they will quit trusting the process and the whole project fails.
+- Failure: As users realize that data is not classified correctly, they will quit trusting the process and the whole project fails.

-- Content-aware capabilities to suggest a classification for review and change or confirmation by the user
+- Content-aware capabilities to suggest a classification for review and change, or confirmation by the user

 - Automatic selection of the appropriate classification levels based on content analysis engines